-In previous REBA articles we explored why financial wellbeing is ‘fundamental not just a fad’ and then looked at how we analyse, consultant, deliver and check via our ‘ACDC’ framework - saving employees from ‘a highway to financial hell’.
-Now in this third article, we explore how to deliver this into the workplace.
+These days, financial wellbeing is ‘fundamental not just a fad’ and here at Barnett Waddingham, we guide employers on how they can help employees analyse, consult, deliver and check financial wellbeing via our ‘ACDC’ framework - saving them from ‘a highway to financial hell’.
+The next step is to deliver this into the workplace.

 Enhancing workplace financial wellbeing will require the engagement of all employees so they feel empowered to drive positive change.
 This is achieved through education to maximise the value of each £1 and bolster resilience during times of financial stress.